triggerslifestyleprevention

 Pacing and Stress Management Techniques

 Cognitive-behavioral therapy (CBT) has strong evidence for both stress management and migraine prevention.
 Specific techniques include scheduled worry time, activity pacing, and restructuring catastrophic thoughts about migraine.
-Progressive muscle relaxation (PMR) is another accessible tool—10 to 20 minutes of systematic muscle tensing and releasing has been shown to reduce both tension and migraine frequency.

 Dietary and Lifestyle Regularity

-Irregular meals, caffeine dependency, and dehydration all lower the migraine threshold, and stress makes each of these worse (stress suppresses appetite, disrupts routines, and increases caffeine consumption).
-Eating regular meals, staying well hydrated, and moderating caffeine intake—especially avoiding abrupt changes in consumption—can meaningfully reduce vulnerability during high-stress periods.
+Irregular meals, caffeine dependency, and dehydration all lower the migraine threshold.
+Stress makes each of these worse.
+Stress suppresses appetite, disrupts routines, and increases caffeine consumption.

 When to Consult a Doctor

 If your migraines are occurring frequently, severely, or significantly affecting your quality of life, natural strategies alone may not be sufficient.
-A neurologist or headache specialist can assess whether preventive treatments are appropriate and help you build a comprehensive management plan.
-Do not self-diagnose or self-medicate; seek professional evaluation if attacks are increasing in frequency or duration.
+A neurologist or headache specialist can assess whether preventive treatments are appropriate.

 Tracking Stress as a Migraine Variable

-One of the challenges with stress as a trigger is that it's subjective and often retrospectively reported—you may not realise how stressed you were until after the migraine hits.
+One of the challenges with stress as a trigger is that it is subjective and often retrospectively reported.
+You may not realize how stressed you were until after the migraine hits.

 Structured daily logging of stress levels alongside sleep, diet, and activity gives you objective data to work with over time.

-Calma is designed to make this kind of multi-variable tracking frictionless, helping you build a picture of your personal migraine patterns so you can bring meaningful data to your next medical appointment.
+Calma is designed to make this kind of multi-variable tracking frictionless.
+The app helps you build a picture of your personal migraine patterns so you can bring meaningful data to your next medical appointment.

 Understanding the stress-migraine connection puts you in a position of greater agency.
-Stress may be unavoidable, but its impact on your nervous system is not fixed—it is something you can influence, reduce, and, over time, interrupt before it reaches the point of an attack.
+Stress may be unavoidable, but its impact on your nervous system is not fixed.
+It is something you can influence, reduce, and, over time, interrupt before it reaches the point of an attack.

-Download on the App StoreFrequently Asked Questions
+Download on the App Store

 Can stress directly cause a migraine?